greydanus/greydanus.github.io/2022-01-26-studying-growth.markdown

   </div>
 </div>

 Classic versions of cellular automata like the one above are interesting because they produce emergent behavior in spite of using very simple rules.
-But in many ways these versions of CA are _too simple_.
-Their cells only get to have two states, dead or alive, whereas biological cells get to have a near-infinite number of states, states which are determined by a wide variety of genetic materials, enzymes, and signaling protiens.
-We refer to all these things as _morphogens_ because they work together to control growth and guide organisms towards specific final shapes or _morphologies_.
+But in a way, these versions of CA are _too simple_.
+Their cells only get to have two states, dead or alive, whereas biological cells get to have a near-infinite number of states, states which are determined by a wide variety of signaling molecules.
+We refer to these molecules as _morphogens_ because they work together to control growth and guide organisms towards specific final shapes or _morphologies_.

 Based on this observation, we should move away from cells that are only dead or alive.
 Rather, we should allow cells to exist in a variety of states, with each state defined by a list of variables.
 Growth rules should operate on combinations of these variables in the same way that biological growth rules operate on combinations of different morphogens.
-Finally, the self-organizing behaviors of these cells should be able to converge to _specific_ large-scale morphologies rather than arbitrary ones.
+And unlike Conway's Game of Life and other classic CAs, the self-organizing behaviors that arise should not be arbitrary.
+Rather, they should involve convergence to _specific_ large-scale morphologies like those that occur in biology.
+As you might imagine, this requires much more complex growth rules.

 <div class="imgcap_noborder" style="display: block; margin-left: auto; margin-right: auto; width:100%">
   <img src="/assets/studying-growth/comparison.jpg">
 </div>

-A major step in this direction was Mordvintsev et al. (2020)'s [Neural Cellular Automata](https://distill.pub/2020/growing-ca) (NCA) model.
-This model represented each cell state with an \\(n\\)-dimensional vector of scalar values and then allowed arbitrary growth rules to operate on the expanded domain.
-It did this by _parameterizing growth rules with a neural network and then optimizing the neural network to obtain the desired pattern of growth_.
-Mordvintsev et al. trained their model to arrange a population of over a thousand cells in the shape of a lizard using purely local interactions.
+A major step in the right direction was Mordvintsev et al. (2020)'s [Neural Cellular Automata](https://distill.pub/2020/growing-ca) (NCA) model.
+This model represents each cell state with a real-valued \\(n\\)-dimensional vector and then allows arbitrary growth rules to operate on the expanded domain.
+It does this by _parameterizing growth rules with a neural network and then optimizing the neural network to obtain the desired pattern of growth_.
+To showcase the model's expressivity, the authors trained it to arrange a population of a few thousand cells in the shape of a lizard using purely local interactions.

 <!-- <div class="imgcap_noborder" style="display: block; margin-left: auto; margin-right: auto; width:100%">
   <img src="/assets/studying-growth/nca_schema.jpg">